Your electrical system

 In simple terms, there are three fundamental things that make an electrical system safe:

-- The system is regularly checked and maintained to keep it safe over time.
+- The installation is regularly checked and maintained to keep it safe over time.
 Faults and deficiencies must be corrected, and damaged and worn parts must be repaired or replaced.
 You can use our checklist for checking electrical systems in homes.

 If your electrical system is old

 The electrical installations in an old building can date from the time of construction.
 Previous owners might also have installed illegal electrical installations.
-An electrical system with outdated or illegal electrical installations can be life-threatening for you and your family.
+An electrical installation with outdated or illegal electrical installations can be life-threatening for you and your family.
 Even if the outlets and switches look fine, you cannot be certain about the wiring in the walls.
 Old buildings were not designed to cope with the way electrical products are used today, and the wiring can potentially be overloaded.